jonasvanderhaegen/magento2-module-sidebar-stock-filter/README.md

 - Provide flexibility to configure and manage the attribute in the admin panel.
 - Support seamless integration with product and category filtering mechanisms.

-In this case, at the company Odoo was updating the quantity for majority if the products, when it updates qty through api call it also updates 'custom_filter_qty'.
+In this case, at the company Odoo was updating the quantity for majority of the products, when it updates qty through api call it also updates 'custom_filter_qty'.
 Because the attribute is type "price" as a visitor you can then use the range slider in the navigation sidebar to select range for quantity.

 ## Features